jsa4000/Observable-Distributed-System/Kubernetes/02_elastic_cloud_on_kubernetes.md

     `kubectl -n elastic-system logs elastic-operator-0 -f`

+Steps to install ECK Operator using **Helm Charts**:

+1. Add and update repositories for the ECK helm charts

+    `helm3 repo add elastic https://helm.elastic.co`

+    `helm3 repo update`

+2. Install Helm Chart

+    > By using `helm3 search repo` it can be seen all the charts in repos added.
+IT can be sen the name and current version

+    `helm3 install elastic-operator elastic/eck-operator -n elastic-system --create-namespace --version 1.5.0`

+    Using `logging` namespace instead

+    `helm3 install elastic-operator elastic/eck-operator -n logging --create-namespace --version 1.5.0`

 ## Create logging namespace

+> If `logging` namespace was not created previously, it is needed to be created onto the cluster.

 It is always a good practice to create a custom namespace depending on the system, to maintain the cluster organized.